Aurionidas/Automations/gmail-unread-notifier/README.md

 - Refine and adapt the script to suit my workflow.
 - Automate it to run hourly using **time-driven triggers**.

-This project is not meant to showcase advanced JavaScript skills, but rather to highlight how powerful, accessible automation can be when using **modern tools** creatively — even with limited coding knowledge.
+This project is not meant to showcase advanced JavaScript skills, but rather to highlight how powerful, accessible automation can be when using **modern tools** creatively.
+Even with limited coding knowledge.

+Also, You can notice in the code that the messages are in spanish, those can be adjusted as desired, in this case I Preferred Spanish.

 ---